gautamdasika/CSE5335-gxd2537-P2/README.md

 # CSE5335-gxd2537
-Project 1
+Project 2

 a.
-I chose Express on top of NodeJS, because I'm not very familiar with Web Technologies and used Javascript before.
-So, it was easy for me to adapt to NodeJS, since it uses the same syntax.
+I chose MongoDB, because I used it previously and it has an easy query language.

 b.
-I chose AngularJS, since it seemed to be the one with the most users and the way to use it was very intuitive.
-Since it had many users, I could get answers for any doubt that I had.
+Backend and database part was easy because the structure of node is similar to that of other languages, and the syntax was easy because of javascript.

 c.
-I found the graph making to be quite easy, since I already did it before.
-Also because there's no new technology to be learnt.
+Implementing the animations was difficult because it is a totally new thing that I never saw.
+Also the directives' usage was a bit difficult to understand

 d.
-Accessing JSON data in different parts of the file was a bit tricky, since it had to be called from scope objects in HTML and variables in Javascript.

-e.
-I didn't install any extra components other than Express JS.
-I installed Express so that I can get basic things by default and can concentrate on the project requirements.

-f. node index.js
+Concerns with NodeJS include the language used, which is Javascript.
+It is not a modular language like Java.
+So code maintenance could be an issue to deal with.